fagossa/xebia/mowitnow/README.md

 # How does it work ?

-You have to instantiate the **SurfaceController** and specify instructions you want to execute.
-You can do it either by using an String array or a file containing all the instructions.
+You have to instantiate the **SurfaceController** and specify the instructions you want to execute.
+You can do it either by using an String array or a file containing the instructions.

-By convention the first instruction is the area or surface in which the different mowers can be moved.
-The following instructions must be first the mower's start position and then the list of instructions to execute in a sequence.
+The first instruction is the area or surface (width x height) in which the different mowers can be moved.
+The following instructions must be first the mower's start position (x y Direction) and then the list of instructions to execute in a sequence.

 For example, this code:

     SurfaceController controller = new SurfaceController();
     String[] movements = {
-        "5 5",
+        "5 5", // surface
-        "1 2 N",
+        "1 2 N", // first mower
         "GAGAGAGAA",
-        "3 3 E",
+        "3 3 E", // second mower
         "AADAADADDA"
     };
     SurfaceDto surface = controller.executeMovements(movements);